lisongh10/screentrack/Documentation/MENU-UI.md

 Most of these are stylistic updates __except__ Configurations Menu which is now a table resembling an iOS device's menu.

+__Changes That may affect ScreenTrack__\
+Apple is switching to a __SwiftUI__ based development slowly but surely.
+Consider developing ScreenTrack and related functionalities in SwiftUI instead for more supported and updated functionalities by Apple.

+SwiftUI runs on macOS 10.15+

+__Questions__
+- What macOS versions do we support (macOS 10.15 is the dominating majority)
+- macOS Big Sur is scheduled to release in late 2020.
+- What is the best approach when designing the UI (since standard UI components are to be updated very soon by Apple)

 ## Sketch
 __Overview__\
 The following sketch is created to fix previously mentioned issues (refer to [Old Menu - Issues](#old-menu)).
 Note that the buttons in the sketch are purely for showcasing purposes and should actually not be _standard buttons_.